Damselflies of the Southwest (Zygoptera)

 female Bluet - malelike color form

-GENUS: Enallagma The American Bluets - 15 SW species ..pg.
-91
+GENUS: Enallagma The American Bluets - 17 SW species

-description: males are usually bright blue & black patterned; but a few show yellow/orange;
+description: males are usually bright blue & black patterned; but a few in other states show yellow/orange;

 very similar in appearance to Dancers but flight not `dance-like';

-wings are held folded down alongside the body, not sail-like over the back as in Dancers;
+wings are held folded alongside the body, not sail-like over the back as in Dancers;

 leg hairs not twice as long as space between them;

-eyes often quite black on top unlike dancers which are more often a dark blue color;
+eyes quite black on top unlike dancers which are more often a dark blue color;

 the black line on side of thorax often makes a 'jag' or 'elbow' near the head;